Public Relations & Digital Communications

 Career Progression

-Through the Postgraduate Diploma in Journalism and Public Relation, you will have gained valuable professional experience, built a strong portfolio and covered a diverse range of media.
+Through the Postgraduate Diploma in Public Relations and Digital Communications, graduates will have gained valuable professional experience, built a strong portfolio and covered a diverse range of media.
 Graduates of this programme are regularly employed as PR practitioners and media content creators in public relations firms and in the press and communications departments of companies and NGOs.
 Graduates also work as journalists, news researchers and broadcast production managers across web, radio, TV, video and print media.
-A sample of recent graduates’ job titles include:
+A sample of recent graduates’ job titles includes:

 Junior PR Consultant